hiAndrewQuinn/finfreq/README.md

 So a final answer I might give is: **Do the first two decks / top 100 most common words _now_, and do the rest at your leisure**.
 [Zipf's law of vocabulary frequency](https://www.wikiwand.com/en/Zipf%27s_law#/overview) suggests that over a third of the words used in practice are in the _top 100_ words, and that's something you could definitely grind through in a weekend or two if you have any previous knowledge of the language.

 I myself started work on this around the time I breached the A2 level of learning Finnish.
 A few months after completing the Finnish Duolingo course and starting to branch out to reading [YLE Uutiset Selkosuomeksi](https://yle.fi/uutiset/osasto/selkouutiset/) (free for all to read) and watching [dubbed _Peppa Pig_ on YLE's children network](https://areena.yle.fi/lapset/) (⚠️: regionlocked to only Finnish IP addresses).

+# This is excellent!
+How can I donate?

+I don't accept donations!
+But [Uusi Kielemme](https://uusikielemme.fi/category/support-me) does and they deserve every _sentti_. 🪙